-Aside from simply underscoring that the song has nothing to do the commercial, it’s a disingenuous argument.
+Aside from simply underscoring that the song has nothing to do with the commercial, it’s a disingenuous argument.
 The ad uses 40 seconds of Grant’s song, including the most recognizable chorus parts.
 Most television commercials are only 30 seconds long.
 And I’m sure that if the creators had 10 more seconds of Joe Biden talking about his hairy legs in their video, they’d have used 10 more seconds of “Electric Avenue.”
 This one also weighs in favor of Grant, to the extent it matters at all.

 Effect of the Use Upon the Potential Market for or Value of the Copyrighted Work

 The fourth fair use factor still does get some respect, although frankly not as much as it used to before transformative use muscled its way to the top spot.
-Here, Trump argues that the campaign video isn’t a substitute for the original song—essentially that no one wanting to listen to “Electric Avenue” would turn to the commercial instead.
+Here, Trump argues that the campaign video isn’t a substitute for the original song—essentially no one wanting to listen to “Electric Avenue” would turn to the commercial instead.

 “It is utterly implausible that fans of Mr. Grant’s music, or pop music listeners in general, would opt to acquire the Animation in preference to the Song, in order to watch the Animation and thereby to hear the warped snippet of the Song accompanied Former VP Biden’s voiceover.”President Trump’s argument on the fourth fair use factor (effect on market value), from Grant v.
 Trump Motion to Dismiss

 However, entirely missing from Trump’s argument is any discussion of the licensing market for Grant’s work.
 Will the fact that “Electric Avenue” has now already been used in a viral Trump ad prevent Grant from licensing it to other political candidates, or even to more traditional commercial advertisers?
 If not, would the licensing price nevertheless diminish because the song’s been associated with Trump?
-Maybe yes, maybe no. Expect Grant’s lawyers to argue that they need discovery on these issues, and that the case can’t be dismissed right out of the gate.
+Maybe yes, maybe no. Expect Grant’s lawyers to argue that they need discovery on these issues and that the case can’t be dismissed right out of the gate.